zkTokenTip/zk-ton-examples/README.md

 Gas cost tests have been performed, and the results are located in the `bench-snapshots` directory.

+Example usage of verifiers in a TON project can be found at: [zkTokenTip/zkJetton (Tact)](https://github.com/zkTokenTip/zkJetton)

 ## Project structure

 - `contracts` - source code of all the smart contracts of the project and their dependencies.